About Logos Online School

 It all began in 1981.
 The setting was a little town in northern Idaho.
 A handful of educational pioneers, armed only with faith and an essay written by Dorothy Sayers, opened the doors of Logos School in the hopes of providing a Christian and classical education for their children.
 Ten years after those first students entered Logos School, one of the school’s founding fathers, Douglas Wilson was asked by Crossway Publisher to write a book on Christian education.
 Recovering the Lost Tools of Learning was published in 1991.
 The book explained the need for Christian and classical education, and introduced Logos School to the world.
 This book ignited a spark that spread like wildfire: "Classical and Christian Education."

-Since our small beginning, Logos Online School has grown to a staff of 25 dedicated full-time and part-time teachers and over 600 students.
-Students are joining us from across the U.S. and around the world, and they are scoring well above average on the SAT (1350 average score).
-Many of our graduates have successfully gone on to higher education--private colleges, state universities, military academies, ivy-league schools, and community colleges.
-We have earned national accreditation with NAPS and have acheived approval for our courses by the NCAA clearinghouse (no small feat).
+Logos Online School has grown to a staff of over 25 dedicated full-time and part-time teachers and over 700 students.
+Families are joining us from across the U.S. and around the world, and their students are scoring well above average on the SAT (1350 average score).
+Many of our graduates have successfully gone on to higher education--private colleges, state universities, military academies, Ivy League schools, and community colleges.
+We have earned national accreditation with NAPS and have achieved approval for our courses by the NCAA clearinghouse (no small feat).
 We look forward to more growth as we continue to bring decades of experience -- the best of homeschool, private school, and Christ-centered classical education -- right into your home!

 Logos Online School exists to support parents in their biblical responsibility to train up their children in the nurture and admonition of the Lord.
 To this end, we provide a Christ-centered classical education for grades 7 through 12 that is convenient, affordable, and accredited.

 Statement of Faith